Organize your catalogs and keep track of progress with workflow labels

 Now that you have a set of labels already created, as explained in the previous part of the article, you just have to go to labels (as explained above) and select the label that you wish to use.

 Another way to apply and edit labels on catalogs (even easier) is by using the workflow view in your dashboard.

-There’s a brand new option that helps you turn your dashboard into a proper project management tool for catalogs.
-So now, there are 2 ways to display your catalogs in your dashboard: list view and workflow view.
+There are 2 ways to display your catalogs in your dashboard: list view and workflow view.
 To switch between them, just click the icon on the top right corner.